steadylearner/blog/posts/Docker/How to use Docker commands.md

 <details>
   <summary class="red-white font-normal hover cursor-pointer transition-half">Vim</summary>

-Use this command with --assume-yes or -y to skip install relevant questions.
+Use this command with --assume-yes or -y to skip relevant install questions.

 ```console
 apt install --assume-yes vim
 ```

-It will install Vim text editor.
-Then use this command to use it.
+Vim text editor will be installed.
+Now, use this command to use it:

 ```console
 $vim hello.js
 ```

-Then, edit your hello.js file with this and **:wq** to save and quit from the Vim.
+Edit your hello.js file with this and **:wq** to save and quit from the Vim.

 ```js
 // hello.js
 console.log("Hello from www.steadylearner.com");
 ```

-Use this command to verify that Node is installed well.
+Use this command to verify that Node is installed correctly:

 ```console
 $node hello.js